llwor94/eastside-swim-school/announcements/group-classes-are-open-for-registration-for-march-april-session.md

 ---
-title: 'Group classes are open for registration for March/April session '
+title: 'We are currently booked full for the March/April session.  '
 ---
-Group classes are open for registration for March/April session
+We are currently booked full for the March/April session.